somsunee/Intel-sd-training/readme.md

 > __Note__  : Scan-chain balancing is keeping almost equal number of flops in each scan chain

+> __Conclusion__  :Insertion of scan chains in the design leads to additional cost in terms of area, speed, power, design- cycle, complexity.
+Scan chains are inserted to serially shift in the test patterns and serially shift out the test pattern responses.

 Basic ATE functionality

 -scan-in phase\